 For Sutherland, though it was hard to get into that mindset, he fell in love with touring and the connection live music generates between us as human beings.
 “The truth is, I ended up falling in love with touring, and I ended up falling in love with playing with a good band, I’ve had the same band for all these years and and I’ve enjoyed that immensely.
 When you’re doing a live show, you can figure out how to find all of the things that you might have in common and you realise that we’re a lot closer than you think.
 Bruce Springsteen, he sold out Broadway for two or three years till the pandemic came.
 He was playing shows exactly like that, where it’s like, Oh, my God, I didn’t know Bruce Springsteen had to go through something like that.
 You feel a connection to someone because you realise that you’re not alone in something, you feel like you belong and that’s a really nice feeling.”

-Read the full interview in the January issue of Maverick Magazine available HERE!
+Read the full interview in the latest issue of Maverick Magazine available HERE!